wotakumoe/wotaku/README.md

 <br/>

 > [!NOTE]
-> Please note that I may choose not to add the site if it is redundant or if it does not meet my preferences.
+> I may choose not to add the site if it is redundant or if it does not meet my preferences.

 # Wotaku Star History